NHSDigital/governance/README.md

 ## Running the application

-Clone the repo: `git clone https://github.com/AdamChrimes/nodejs-boilerplate.git nodejs-boilerplate` and whilst in the project directory `cd nodejs-boilerplate-simple`, install the required npm packages with: `npm install`
+Clone the repo: `git clone https://nhsuk@dev.azure.com/nhsuk/nhsd.architecture-governance/_git/nhsd.architecture-governance architecture-service-manual` and whilst in the project directory `cd architecture-service-manual`, install the required npm packages with: `npm install`

 Run the project in development mode `npm run watch` and visit <a href="http://localhost:3000">http://localhost:3000</a>.